amol9/imagebot/README.rst

 imagebot
 ========

-A web bot to crawl websites and scrape images.
+This bot crawls a given website or url(s) and downloads all the images.

 Features
 ========